epfl-ada/ada-2023-project-renensgang1020/docs/README.md

 4. The presence of domestic beer pride - do users favor beers brewed in their home country?

 #### **Data Cleaning and Preparation**
-Before delving into these questions, our first step is meticulous data cleaning and preparation.
-By mapping user and brewery locations to our ratings dataset, we distinguish between local and international ratings, setting the stage for a nuanced analysis.
+Before delving into these questions, our first step is data cleaning and preparation.
+By mapping user and brewery locations to our ratings dataset, we distinguish between local and international ratings.

 ### **Local vs. International Beer Appreciation: A Closer Look**